LECOM Event Center

 The LECOM Event Center is a 3,784-seat multi-purpose facility located in downtown Elmira, New York.
 It features two ice surfaces, a full-service restaurant and bar, a food service center for the recreational rink, video game arcade, 31 luxury suites, party/group outing facilities, and meeting/community rooms among other amenities.
 The arena opened in 2000 as the Coach USA Center and changed names to the First Arena in 2004.
 It was the home of the Elmira Jackals from its opening until 2017 and the Elmira Enforcers of the Federal Prospects Hockey League from 2018 to 2021.
 It is located on the corner of W. Gray Street and N. Main Street.

-The arena's naming rights are held by Transdev.
+The arena's naming rights are held by Lake Erie College of Osteopathic Medicine (LECOM).